ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 ### Quick Trivia: Why are we doing this in PyTorch?
 Why not TensorFlow?

-You may skip this section & will still do fine, but it's interesting to know how exactly TensorFlow & PyTorch differ & how is PyTorch became so popular among Python developers.
+You may skip this section & will still do fine, but it's interesting to know how exactly TensorFlow & PyTorch differ and how PyTorch is gaining so much popularity.

-PyTorch & Tensorflow being the two most comprehensive & popular frameworks, it didn't take much time to boil down our options to these two.
+With PyTorch & Tensorflow, being the two most comprehensive & popular frameworks, it didn't take much time to boil down our options to these two.
 Even though TensorFlow is more popular, we chose to go ahead with PyTorch for two primary reasons.

-**Graph Creation**: Creating & running graphs is where the two frameworks differ the most.
+1. **Graph Creation**: Creating & running graphs is where the two frameworks differ the most.
 Graphs in PyTorch are created dynamically, i.e at runtime.
 Whereas TensorFlow compiles the graph first, then executes it repeatedly.
 As a simple example, consider this:

 ```python
 for _ in range(T):